churchers/vm-bhyve/README.md

 List the configured switches and their associated bridge device

     # vm switch list

+##NAT

+To enable nat on a virtual switch, run the following command

+    # vm switch nat switch-name on

+This required the dnsmasq paackage to be installed.
+Both dnsmasq & pf should be enabled in /etc/rc.conf.
+Note that vm-bhyve will overwrite any existing dnsmasq configuration when nat is enabled.
+If you have an existing pf ruleset in /etc/pf.conf, this will be kept and a single include statement will be added to load the vm-bhyve nat rules.

+When enabled on a switch, a 172.16.x.0/24 network is assigned to the switch automatically, which may cause problems if you have other interfaces on the host using the same range.
+The x number is chosen based on the bridge interface number of the virtual switch; A virtual switch which is using bridge1 on the host, will use 172.16.1.0/24 for nat.

 ##Virtual Machines

 Create a new 20G virtual machine using the `default.conf` standard template, and a second 40G ubuntu machine using the `ubuntu.conf` template: